 “The initiative addresses a complex problem in our state, but it’s one that through thoughtful collaborations and timely access to services can really make an impactful difference.
 And, that’s exactly what we’re seeing in communities across the state.”– Sheila Hogan, DPHHS director

 The Meadowlark Initiative brings together clinical and community teams to help provide the right care at the right time for patients and their families; improve maternal and family outcomes; reduce newborn drug exposure, neonatal abstinence syndrome, and perinatal complications; and keep families together and children out of foster care.

-The initiative does this by helping medical practices implement coordinated teams made up of an obstetric provider, behavioral health provider, and care coordinator as well as other community, peer, and social support as needed.
-These integrated care teams screen all patients, assess their needs and provide effective outpatient interventions, coordinate services to address social factors such as transportation and housing, and establish referral networks for women who need more care.
+The initiative does this by helping medical practices implement coordinated teams made up of an obstetric provider, behavioral health provider, care coordinator, and other community, peer, and social support as needed.
+These integrated care teams screen all patients, assess their needs, provide effective outpatient interventions, coordinate services to address social factors such as transportation and housing and establish referral networks for women who need more care.

-Grant funding is currently available and will be awarded to prenatal and postpartum care providers, with a priority on supporting at least one practice in each Montana community that has a delivering hospital.
+Grant funding is currently available and will be awarded to prenatal and postpartum care providers, prioritizing supporting at least one practice in each Montana community that has a delivering hospital.
 Family practitioners, obstetricians, midwives, and hospitals in those communities are encouraged to apply.
 The application deadline is December 31, 2019.
 More information can be found here.

 “The Meadowlark Initiative’s model of person-centered, supportive care for pregnant women is truly making a difference in obstetrical care outcomes.
 With this model, we have cared for many women who have made positive life-changes.
 The result is that mothers and babies in Montana have a much better start in life which is good news for them and for the future of all our communities!”– Dr. George Mulcaire-Jones, SCL Health St. James family physician-obstetrician